bitExpert/ng2-combobox/README.md

 ng2-combox is an angular2 combobox / dropdown component,
 which handles remote or local data to display the list.

-Its minimal styled and provide parameters for custom classes.
+It is minimal styled and provides parameters for custom classes.

 It can be used as a simple select box or as a typeahead / autocomplete field.